 Can global Logistics be smart?
 With Big Data and the Internet of Things, definitely yes

 What if a company puts smart sensors in the transportation fleet and calibrates them to record all possible information during the delivery?
 Will that information be meaningful?

 The UPS transportation and logistics company made it and then developed a smart logistics system called ORION based on Big Data collected from sensors.
 ORION uses advanced algorithms to create optimal routes for delivery drivers from the data supplied by customers, drivers, and vehicles.
 It also can alter the routes on the fly based on changing weather conditions or accidents.

 How can the Internet of Things and Big Data help agriculture?

 The crops are vulnerable to damage from insects, disease, and other factors, while agricultural fields are too big for accurate monitoring by humans.
 Using drones, 3D video sensors, big data, and machine learning, the Aker company enables proactive deep real-time crop observation to mitigate yield loss.

 The system is set in two steps: first, drones place video sensors all over the fields.
 Second, sensors take pictures of crops and make accurate crop health and pest maps of the agricultural fields, allowing farmers to identify crop damage early and make necessary decisions quickly.
 Sensors continue to work and update maps in real-time.

-Aker platform supports more than 50 crop types, the downloading of scouting data offline, and allows sharing scouting reports.
-Big Data and IoT help farmers to decrease damage from pests and pathogens - it’s awesome!
+Aker platform supports more than 50 crop types, the downloading of scouting data offline, and allows sharing of scouting reports.
+Big Data and the Internet of Things help farmers to decrease damage from pests and pathogens – it’s awesome!